UNF-AIRO/Building_Blocks/DQNAlgorithm/README.md

 # Reinforcement Learning
 This repository is a creation of a simple Reinforcment learning model inteaded to get the basics of creating them using pytorch and gymnasmim

-# Requirements
+# Dependencies

-Pytorch
+- Pytorch
-gymnasium
+- Gymnasium
-matplotlib
+- matplotlib

 # Task
 This uses the cart pull problem where the system can choice to move the cart right or left and will try to keep the sick in the air